kristinabog/goldish/README.md

 ### Frameworks, Libraries & Programs Used:

 1. [Bootstrap:](https://getbootstrap.com/)
-    was used to assist with the responsiveness and styling of the website.
+    was used to assist with the responsiveness and styling of the website, and many other features like the navbar, cards and modal
 2. [Django](https://www.djangoproject.com/)
      was used as the web framework for the application
 3. [Django AllAuth:](https://django-allauth.readthedocs.io/en/latest/index.html)